giuseppeg/refined-twitter-lite/FEATURES.md

 # Refined Twitter Lite

-Refined Twitter Lite comes with a set of features that can be enabled or disabled via the global `RefinedTwitterLite.setFeatures` function.
+Refined Twitter Lite comes with a set of features that can be enabled or disabled using the global `RefinedTwitterLite.setFeatures` function from the browser dev tools' console.

 ```js
 RefinedTwitterLite.setFeatures({